flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

+= 0.5 =
+* updated the Flowplayer code to version 5.3.2
+* fixed splash image sizing

 = 0.4 =
 * fixed the new "show logo on origin site" checkbox that was introduced in version 0.3
 * now possible to add several players with different skins in one post/page